Celebrating 5 Years of Supporting Early Career Scientists Through Paid Summer Projects

 From September, Helen will teach Chemistry at Clifton College in Bristol.

-The Legacy of the Summer Project
+The Legacy of the Summer Internship

 This illustrates the tangible difference the summer students have made at the CCDC, and it has allowed the Data and Community Team to benefit from the student’s impact on data science.

-The Future of the Summer Project
+The Future of the Summer Internship

 As we bid farewell to this year’s students and begin preparations for next year, we invite you to take this opportunity to ensure your work is preserved and valued.
 By sharing your data, which might otherwise be overlooked, we’ll transform it into a polished CIF format and contribute to advance research and drug discovery.
 Each individual structure holds significant value, contributing to the greater impact of the entire collection.